-Recite nursery rhymes and sing songs that include counting such as: One, Two, Buckle My Shoe, There Were Ten in the Bed, This Old Man, Five Little Ducks and The Ants Go Marching One by One.
-This will give your child an opportunity to practice counting in a fun and playful manner.
-You can find free song lyrics and listen to melodies at www.kididdles.com.
+Recite nursery rhymes and sing songs that include counting such as: One, Two, Buckle My Shoe, There Were Ten in the Bed, This Old Man, Five Little Ducks

 - Find counting books at the library.
 You will want to be sure to check out a few of these classics and find your favorites: Over in the Meadow by Ezra Jack Keats, Count by Denise Fleming, Five Little Monkeys (series) by Eileen Christelow, Ten Black Dots by Donald Crews and Anno's Counting Book by Mitsumasa Anno. - While in the car or waiting in line, have your child count as high as he can go.
 Have him clap as he says each number name to make the learning kinesthetic.
 Add a new number each time you practice.